 - The mount accepts both Vixen (narrow style) and Losmandy (wide style) dovetails.
 This means that you will be able to use any telescope that uses a standard mounting system with the EQ6-R, provided you can balance the mount with counterweights and keep the weight under 19 kilograms.

 - The EQ6-R also includes a SynScan hand controller.
 It is the standard hand controller used across near all of Skywatcher’s computerized mounts and tripods.
-It includes 40,000 objects with Messier, NGC, IC and custom coordinates for finding any target in the sky that you choose.
+It includes 40,000 objects with Messier, NGC, IC, and custom coordinates for finding any target in the sky that you choose.
 The mount also has excellent pc/laptop control and connectivity, a huge advantage over Celestron mounts which will be discussed in a later section.

-- The EQ6-R weights 17.3 kilograms, not including the tripod which is also somewhat heavy at 7.5 kg.
+- The EQ6-R weighs 17.3 kilograms, not including the tripod which is also somewhat heavy at 7.5 kg.
 However, this is a fact of life for anyone wishing to do high accuracy astrophotography as the mount must be stable and sturdy and not be affected by external factors like wind gusts.

 So, after discussing the obvious features, let’s get to the latest and greatest features that make the EQ6-R the best EQ6 yet!

-- The EQ6-R’s best feature, in my opinion is the upgraded belt drives found in the mount.
+- The EQ6-R’s best feature, in my opinion, is the upgraded belt drives found in the mount.

 - In older mounts, you typically find gears connecting the motor to the worm drive (The most important drive in a telescope mount).
 These gears usually create a large amount of backlash.

-- Backlash occurs when gears are either too poorly machined or spaced too far apart from one each other.
+- Backlash occurs when gears are either too poorly machined or spaced too far apart from one other.
 This creates a gap between the teeth which the motor has to clear if it wants to move the mount in an opposite direction.